GoodAI/goodai-ltm-benchmark/README.md

 ## Configurations

-The configuration used in the blogpost benchmark can be found in `./configurations/blogpost_tests/benchmark-1k.yml`, in which `1k` refers to the information gap between relevant statements.
-For the `10k` benchmark, we used the very same test definitions as for the `1k` benchmark, but we increased the amount of filler tokens directly in the test definition files.
-This way we ensured that the length of the information gap is the only thing that changes between both benchmarks.
+The configuration files used in the different versions of the benchmark can be found in `configurations`, in which `1k` or `10k` refers to the minimum distance in tokens between relevant statements.
+For the `10k` benchmarks, we used the very same test definitions as for the `1k` benchmarks, but we increased the amount of filler tokens directly in the test definition files.
+This way we ensured that the length of the distraction segment is the only thing that changes between both benchmark configurations.

 ## Datasets